Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 Future Development Ideas
 ======================

 Initially, the Wifi module is only able to notify you when the alarm is triggered.
 It is also using IFTTT for that notification.
-We opted to go this route because it had the fewest 'moving pieces' and made it so we didn't have to maintain any other infrustructure pieces ourselves.
+We opted to go this route because it had the fewest 'moving pieces' and made it so we didn't have to maintain any other infrastructure pieces ourselves.

 However, there is no reason why there couldn't be the ability to take external commands in from the ESP8266 and have those control the alarm.
 A common framework/standard that people use with ESP8266's and connected them to the IoT is called [MQTT](http://mqtt.org/).
 Utilizing MQTT would involve setting up a broker service which you call with the ESP8266 to _publish_ events.
 The ESP8266 can also be configured to _pull_ events from the broker as well.
 In theory you could publish an event through some external means (an app, a website, etc.) into the MQTT broken with a message to "Arm" the alarm.
 The ESP8266 would _pull_ that message and then send a message to the Arduino Uno telling it to arm.